 Tapped and Uncapped

-Sorry, but this weekend I have to go with a beer that’s hard to get here…but if you find yourself traveling to Texas, it’s certainly a 1509137_10202814233613028_620573310_nmust.
+Sorry, but this weekend I have to go with a beer that’s hard to get here…but if you find yourself traveling to Texas, it’s certainly a must.
 I know I try to keep it with beers you can find without traveling much farther than, say, Ashburn or Gettysburg, but this beer is special for you hop heads out there.

 I give you Heavy Machinery DIPA from Austin Beerworks.
 This is a freakin’ hop explosion.
 When you crack the can open you can smell the citra from a foot and a half away before you pour the beer – resiny and full of citrus flavors, it drinks smoothly, like a beer with a whole lot smaller an ABV than its 10 percent, so if you get your hands on a four pack, proceed with caution.